Want to increase the click-through rate to your site by 100%? Not a bad proposition right?

 - Checklist process to pass directly to your in-house content team / outsourced agency

-- Process to help you identify SERPs and keywords to target
+- The process to help you identify SERPs and keywords to target

 All of this helping you to be more efficient when taking your content strategy to the next level.